KavenTian/CPFM/README.md

 2. The configs used in paper are:
    ./configs/multispec/yolox_kaist_3stream_2nc_coattention.py
    ./configs/multispec/yolox_kaist_3stream_2nc_coattention_cvc14.py
+3. You should have some minor changes on configs(i.e. some PATH) to fit your environment.
-3. Other usage is the same as [mmdet](https://github.com/open-mmlab/mmdetection).
+4. Other usage is the same as [mmdet](https://github.com/open-mmlab/mmdetection).